sophiebremer/recipes/baking/cakes/muffin.md

 3. Split the creme into 12 muffin forms.

-4. Bake muffin forms with a temperatur of 200 degree Celsius for 15 minutes.
+4. Bake muffin forms with a temperature of 200 degree Celsius for 15 minutes.